Th3Ph4nt0m/Th3Ph4nt0m/README.md

 - ⚠ I'm a big fan of open source projects!
-- I'm currently learning Typescript development and DevOps!
+- I'm currently learning Go development and DevOps!

 ## Connect with me: